Uncle Buck: Box office

-The film earned $8.8 million on its opening weekend in 1,804 theatres and was placed No. 1 at the box office.
-The film stayed in first place for three more weeks before being bumped down to second by Sea of Love.
-Its US earnings were 18th in 1989, and the film has earned nearly $80 million worldwide since its release.
+Uncle Buck was released in the United States and Canada on August 16, 1989.
+During its opening weekend, it grossed $8.8 million from 1,804 theaters—an average of $4,875 per theater—making it the highest-grossing film of the weekend, ahead of Parenthood ($7.6 million), in its third weekend, and The Abyss ($7.2 million), in its second.
+In its second weekend, Uncle Buck retained the top position with a gross of $6.7 million, again ahead of Parenthood ($6.4 million) and The Abyss ($4.7 million).
+It remained number one in its third weekend, over the extended Labor Day holiday weekend, with a gross of $7.8 million, ahead of Parenthood ($7.5 million) and The Abyss ($5.5 million).
+Overall, Uncle Buck remained the number-one film for four consecutive weeks and among the ten highest-grossing films for nine weeks.

+Uncle Buck was the 13th-highest-grossing film of 1989 in the United States and Canada, with a total gross of $66.8 million, ahead of Field of Dreams ($64.4 million), and behind Turner & Hooch ($71.1 million).
+Outside of the United States and Canada, Uncle Buck is estimated to have earned $12.5 million, giving it a worldwide total gross of $79.3 million.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 51 out of 100, based on 12 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film a score of one and a half out of four, writing that Uncle Buck was unusually bitter and angry for a Hughes movie: "...Hughes is usually the master of the right note, the right line of dialogue, and this time there's an uncomfortable undercurrent in the material".

 Television series and remake

 A television series was broadcast on CBS in 1990.
 It starred Kevin Meaney as Buck, a slob who drinks and smokes.
 When Bob and Cindy die in a car accident, he is named the guardian of Tia, Miles, and Maizy.
 The show was not received well by TV critics.
 After it was moved to Friday, in an attempt by CBS to establish a comedy night there, its ratings quickly plummeted and it was cancelled.

 In June 2016, ABC premiered a second television adaptation featuring an African-American cast with Mike Epps in the title role, James Lesure as his brother, and Nia Long as Buck's sister-in-law.
 It suffered a similar fate to that of the previous TV adaptation, as it was poorly received by critics and then cancelled after eight episodes.

-In 1991, the film was remade in the Malayalam language and released as Uncle Bun.
+In 1991, the film was remade in the Indian Malayalam language and released as Uncle Bun starring Mohanlal.